liao961120/intra/main.md

 Now consider a potential influence that $P$ may have on $N$ in the long run, as shown in the dashed arrow pointing from $P$ to $N$.
-Specifically, this relationship intends to model the idea that cognitive reappraisal moderates the aversive impact of the environment on the individual, which is one of the theoretical reasons why developing better reappraisal skills leads to improved outcomes.
+Specifically, this relationship intends to model the idea that cognitive reappraisal moderates the adverse impact of the environment on the individual, which is one of the theoretical reasons why developing better reappraisal skills leads to improved outcomes.
 How, then, could we extend our previous model to incorporate this relationship?
 Holding on to the timescales at which the processes operate can